polymorphm/lib-socks-proxy/README.md

 *   Certain сompatibility with other modules (including standard module ``urllib.request``).

-*   Not used global settings.
+*   Not used any global settings.

 *   Used context settings (Python keyword ``with``).